Sonos Move 2 review: Now things are clearer

 Sonos app

-As always, the Sonos app is for setting up and controlling the Products there.
-Since this hasn't changed since the last test, I'll leave it here a link to the last walkthrough.
+As always, the Sonos app is there for setting up and controlling the product.
+However, since this has not changed since the last test, I will leave it at a link to the last walkthrough.

 Prices and availability